 Bridge Kit works with these adapter libraries:

-: for the Solana blockchainPick one Ethereum adapter (either Viem or Ethers).
-Add the Solana adapter only if you want transfer to or from Solana.
+viem v2 for EVM-compatible blockchainsethers v6 for EVM-compatible blockchainssolana for the Solana blockchainPick one Ethereum adapter, either Viem or Ethers.
+Add the Solana adapter only if you need to transfer to or from Solana.

-This is the easiest way to start.
-You create one adapter from your wallet's private key to transfer tokens between EVM-compatible blockchains.
-You can also add the Solana adapter to transfer tokens to or from Solana.
+This setup is the fastest way to start.
+Create one adapter from your wallet private key to transfer tokens between EVM-compatible blockchains.
+Add the Solana adapter to transfer tokens to or from Solana.

 This setup uses public RPC endpoints and factory functions.
 For production, you should configure a custom RPC.
 Public connections have rate limits and might be slow.